0xHiteshPatel/appsvcs_integration_iapp/docs/policies.rst

 the template itself and do not need the ability to load resources dynamically at runtime.

-For a step-by-step walkthrough on this process please refer to TODO: bundling lab The following steps are required to use this functionality:
+For a step-by-step walk through on this process please refer to TODO: <bundling lab>
+The following steps are required to use this functionality:

 #.
 Download the source tree for the iApp